-Requirement under the Fifth Schedule Trustee's report (a) Any appointment of a secondary disposition Trustee together with details of purpose of the appointment and of any documents executed by the secondary disposition trustee There was no appointment to this effect (b) Any matter arising during the period which has been, or should have been, notified to the Authority pursuant to the Regulations No matter arising that needed the Authority to be notified (c) Any failures by the Trustee to comply with the provisions of the scheme documents, the Act or the Regulations and action taken to remedy the failure There were no failures to this effect (d) Any action taken by the Trustee during the period to protect assets of the trust or the interests of REIT securities holders There were no matters that necessitated such action to be taken by the Trustee (e) Meetings of REIT securities holders convened by the trustee, resolutions put and the outcome of voting The Trustee, pursuant to the Capital Market Authority's approval, convened and held the 5th REIT AGM of the securities holders on 16th April 2021 via electronic means where unit holders duly attended and considered the below agenda items as follows: Considered and approved the Consolidated Annual Report and the Audited Financial Statements for the financial year ended 31st December 2020.
-Unit Holders noted and ratified the first and final distribution for the year ended 31st December 2020, of KShs.
-108,583,380 (60 cents per unit in issue) as recommended by the REIT Manager, approved by the Trustee and paid to unit holders in April 2021.
-Unit holders noted the continuation of KPMG as the REIT auditors having expressed their interest to continue as auditors.
-The REIT Manager and REIT Trustee had no objection of them continuing as the REIT auditors.
-Unit Holders ratified the remuneration of the REIT Manager for the financial year ended 31st December 2020 as disclosed in the annual report.
+Requirement under the Fifth Schedule Trustee's report (a) Any appointment of a secondary disposition Trustee together with details of purpose of the appointment and of any documents executed by the secondary disposition trustee There was no appointment to this effect (b) Any matter arising during the period which has been, or should have been, notified to the Authority pursuant to the Regulations The REIT Manager and the REIT Trustee, with the Authority's consent, issued a cautionary statement to unit holders on 24 th March 2022.
+The REIT Manager, with the Trustee's consent, is undertaking a strategic review of the I-REIT, which may involve a restructuring of the I-REIT.
+The matter was communicated to the Authority (c) Any failures by the Trustee to comply with the provisions of the scheme documents, the Act or the Regulations and action taken to remedy the failure There were no failures to this effect (d) Any action taken by the Trustee during the period to protect assets of the trust or the interests of REIT securities holders There were no matters that necessitated such action to be taken by the Trustee (e) Meetings of REIT securities holders convened by the trustee, resolutions put and the outcome of voting The Authority issued a no objection for the postponement of the Annual General Meeting of unit holders following the REIT Manager's request.
+The meeting is expected to be held in April 2023 and the postponement was communicated to the unit holders.